kimlau08/bike-safety-app/README.md

 ### 2) Reverse Geocodes lookup: https://www.bigdatacloud.com/geocoding-apis/free-reverse-geocode-to-city-api?gclid=CjwKCAjw1v_0BRAkEiwALFkj5oZPTWnaOELHK_9-whruEaiEOWboApfvBzBXuVnr_6dV43bsf_63SRoCDIoQAvD_BwE
 #
 # Problem Statement
-### Provide data on bike incidents in major cities to inform bikers and bike owners of safety issues in different parts of a city
+### Provide data on bike incidents in major cities to inform bikers and bike owners of safety issues in different parts of a city.
+Users of this app can get info about the types of problems they may encounter in the areas they are concered about.
+They can use the info to steer them to safe areas when using their bikes.
 #
 # Target users
 ### People who bike for fun, for work, and people who own bikes